RINEARN/exevalator/java/README.md

 ### 1. Evaluate (Compute) Expressions

-As shown in the previous sections, Exevalator can evaluate (compute) the value of an expression:
+As shown in previous sections, Exevalator can evaluate (compute) the value of an expression:

 	double result = exevalator.eval("(-(1.2 + 3.4) * 5) / 2");
 	// result: -11.5

 	(See: java/Example2.java)

-As the above, you can use "+" (addition), "-" (subtraction), "\*" (multiplication), and "/" (division) operators in an expression.
-Operations of "\*" and "/" are prioritized than "+" and "-".
+As the above, you can use "+" (addition), "-" (subtraction and unary-minus operation), "\*" (multiplication), and "/" (division) operators in an expression.
+In order of operations, "multiplications and divisions" are prioritized than "additions and subtractions".

 ### 2. Use Variables

 You can use variables in expressions:

-	exevalator.declareVariable("x");
+	// Declare a variable available in expressions exevalator.declareVariable("x");
 	exevalator.writeVariable("x", 1.25);

-	double result = exevalator.eval("x + 1");
+	// Compute the expression in which the above variable is used double result = exevalator.eval("x + 1");
 	// result: 2.25